 These drivers are best for mid to low handicap levels and players with moderate experience golfing.

 Better Player drivers are meant for those with more golf experience looking to improve ball position off the tee for course management.
-However, these drivers will not hide weaknesses nearly as much.
+However, these drivers will not hide swing flaws nearly as much.
 Missing the sweet spot on the face equals wider shot dispersion and loss of distance.
 Low handicap to scratch golfers tend to use these drivers most commonly.

 Now before you run off to your nearest sporting goods store, there are several things to be made aware of.